ocaml/opam/master_changes.md

   * Disable chrono when timestamps are disables [#4206 @rjbou]
-  * Expose some functionality in the `OpamAction`, `OpamPath` and `OpamSwitchState` modules for use without a `switch` value [#4147 @timberston] *Path: introduce a functor to permit replicating switch layout in different contexts
+  * Expose some functionality in the `OpamAction`, `OpamPath` and `OpamSwitchState` modules for use without a `switch` value [#4147 @timberston]
+    * Path: introduce a functor to permit replicating switch layout in different contexts
+  * Std: Add map_reduce to Set and Map [#4263 @AltGr]

 ## Solver
   * Fix Cudf generation for compat with external solvers [#4261 @AltGr]
+  * Check for a solution before calling the solver [#4263 @AltGr]

 ## Test
   * Add show cram test [#4206 @rjbou]